imperialCHEPI/healthgps/docs/getstarted.md

 NB: For analysis and visualisation of *Health GPS* output data, we recommend the [`healthgpsrvis` R package](https://imperialchepi.github.io/healthgpsrvis/), but here we show how to do some analysis manually.

-The current model output format is JSON (JavaScript Object Notation), an open standard file format designed for data interchange in human-readable text.
-It is language-independent; however, all programming language and major data science tools supports JSON format because they have libraries and functions to read/write JSON structures.
-To read the model results in [R](https://www.r-project.org/), for example, you need the [`jsonlite`](https://cran.r-project.org/web/packages/jsonlite/vignettes/json-aaquickstart.html) package:
+Health-GPS produces output data simultaneously in two file formats: CSV and JSON.
+The one mostly used by the developers is CSV, so you should prefer it, but the JSON format is also included for legacy reasons (for now).

+### Analysing the JSON output data

+To read JSON files in [R](https://www.r-project.org/), you need the [`jsonlite`](https://cran.r-project.org/web/packages/jsonlite/vignettes/json-aaquickstart.html) package:

 ```R
 require(jsonlite)